 Final Notes

 All righty, that’s all ya need to know.
-When you try these healthy cheeseburger bites, I wanna hear about it.
+When you try these healthy cheeseburger bites, I want to hear about it.
 Take a picture of your creation and tag me on Instagram and I’ll be sure to share it with the world!
 I also appreciate feedback (good or bad) in the form of recipe reviews.
 Let me know how I can make this recipe or future recipes better.

 Healthy Cheeseburger Bites